Last Updated: July 21, 2024

 Improve Access to Financial Services

-Improving access to financial services, such as banking and credit, can empower low-income households to manage their finances more effectively and accumulate wealth over time.
+Access to financial services, especially banking and credit, is actually empowering low-income households to manage their incomes and accumulate wealth.

 Conclusion